ddangelorb/expo-image-upload-azure-blob/README.md

 # expo-image-upload-azure-blob
-An Expo sample project to snap a photo or grab it from your camera roll, and upload it to an Azure Blob
+An [Expo](https://expo.dev/) sample project to snap a photo or grab it from your camera roll, and upload it to an [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 ## Setting up